RubixML/ML/README.md

 ```

 ### Extra Tree Regressor
-An Extremely Randomized Regression Tree.
-Extra Trees differ from standard Regression Trees in that they choose a random split drawn from max features.
+An Extremely Randomized Regression Tree, Extra Trees differ from standard Regression Trees in that they choose a random split drawn from a set max features, rather than the *best* split.
 When max features is set to 1 this amounts to building a totally random tree.
-Extra Tree can be used in an Ensemble, such as [Gradient Boost](#gradient-boost) or [Bootstrap Aggregator](#bootstrap-aggregator), or by itself, however, it is generally considered a weak learner by itself.
+Extra Tree can be used in an Ensemble, such as [Gradient Boost](#gradient-boost) or [Bootstrap Aggregator](#bootstrap-aggregator), or by itself, however, it is generally considered a *weak learner* by itself.

 ##### Supervised | Persistable | Nonlinear